Limit theory of discrete mathematics problems: Alpern's Caching Game

-\begin{proof} We convert the proof for the double limit game (Theorem~\ref{limitsolution}) to the a proof of the original problem as follows.
+\begin{proof} We convert the proof for $v(k, k)$ (Theorem~\ref{limitsolution}) to a proof of this problem as follows.
 The hider chooses how many nuts to put to each hole, choosing one of the ${n + k - 1 \choose k}$ possibilities uniformly at random.
 Now we consider the distance of each nut from the closest nut above it, or if there is no nut above it, then the depth of the nut (the distance from the top).
 We choose these $k$ depths $y'_1, y'_2, ... y'_k$ uniformly at random from the simplex $y'_i \ge 0$ ($\forall i \in \{1, 2, ..., k'\}$), $\sum y'_i \le 1$.
 From here, we can continue with the proof of Proposition~\ref{hiderstrategy} with exchanging $\lambda^k$ to ${n + k - 1 \choose k}$. \end{proof}